 I read an interesting article in the European Spine Journal titled “The association between a lifetime history of a neck injury in a motor vehicle collision and future neck pain: a population-based cohort study.”

 Yes, that’s a big title.
-But the study looked at an incredibly simple issue: are neck injuries in car accident a harbinger of neck pain later in life after the injury has resolved.
+But the study looked at an incredibly simple issue: are neck injuries in car accidents a harbinger of neck pain later in life after the injury has resolved.
 So the study looked at the association between a lifetime history of neck injury from a motor vehicle collision and the development of troublesome neck pain.

 The answer was what plaintiffs’ car accident lawyers were sure to tell you would be the case: patients with a history of neck injury in a traffic collision are more likely to experience future neck pain.

 This is a good study.
 It took 919 randomly sampled Saskatchewan adults with no or mild neck pain in September 1995.
-At baseline, participants were asked if they ever injured their neck in a car, truck or motorcycle accident.
-Six months and a year later, they looked into the whether the patient had meaningful neck pain on a chronic pain grade questionnaire.
+At baseline, participants were asked if they ever injured their neck in a car, truck, or motorcycle accident.
+Six months and a year later, they looked into whether the patient had meaningful neck pain on a chronic pain grade questionnaire.

 This is a study worth sending to your experts in some cases to strengthen permanency opinions.